dynamotn/neovim-config/README.md

 - Vim version >= 7.4 or NVim version >= 0.3 to use all features
 - To use LSP features with neovim, must install nodejs and yarn
 - Must install pynvim if want to use with Nvim
+- Must install universal-ctags if want to use tag